sam-grant/osiris-chat/README.md

 # Install Ollama (Linux/macOS)
 curl -fsSL https://ollama.ai/install.sh | sh

-# Download a model (e.g., Llama 3.1)
+# Download a model (browse https://ollama.ai/search)
 ollama pull llama3.1:latest

 # Verify installation
 ollama list
 ```

 **Note:** Ollama must be running for the chat interface to work.
 The application defaults to using `llama3.1:latest` but you can change this in the configuration.
-Larger models require more compute!

 ### 2. Start services